heig-vd-tweb2017/improved-github-analytics-client/README.md

 ## Live testing
 You can test the entire application [here](https://heig-vd-tweb2017.github.io/improved-github-analytics-client/).
 Feel free to test it !

-or

-If you want to test the server, you can go [here](http://improved-github-analytics-srv.herokuapp.com).
-Have a look at the source code as well as the console output to watch the results.

 ## Client's aspects
-For client's aspects, we encourage you to visit the associated repository [here](https://github.com/heig-vd-tweb2017/improved-github-analytics-client).
+The client allows the users to query the server using a web interface.
+He can select the filters he wants to apply for the query that will be sent to our server using socket.io.
+The server will query GitHub's API and return the results to the client using different socket.io's messages.
+The data are automatically loaded and the graphics and tables are automatically updated.

 ## Server's aspects
 The server is in charge of retrieving the information from the desired GitHub repository.
 The server side is broken down in three big parts, the agent, the database and the server: